hoangvu2k2/starship/README.md

 ## Running the app

-Copy env.local and remove it to .env
+Copy env.local and rename it to .env

 Run the following:

 ```bash